Results Build Your Own

 - Enterprise database (MS SQL Server or MySQL)

 Project duration: 90 to 180 days

 Web site cost range: $6,000 to $35,000

-How Much Should a Web Site Cost?
-Our Findings
+So How Much Should a Web Site Cost?
+Here Are Our Findings

 In conclusion, the cost of a web site can vary greatly depending upon the site's features, needed Internet marketing services, aesthetic qualities, and the design firm, advertising agency, or freelancer creating the Web design.
 While the cost of a basic web site has dropped, the need for more interactivity has helped hold steady the price of a high-end, competitive Web design.
 More recently, the reason for increases in the average costs of a website is because websites should now be built to support mobile and tablet devices.
 It is important to take this into consideration when determining your budget for this type of project.
 As mobile continues to surge, designing for mobile users is imperative.

 When determining the budget for your website design or redesign project, it is important to take the costs into consideration.
 However, the costs of your website project are not the only factors influencing the profit that you are able to make from your site.
 As mobile internet usage continues to surge, designing for mobile users is imperative.
 Investing money in creating a responsive Web design may allow you to make future conversions and profits that outweigh the initial cost of redesigning you site.